TheThirdOne/llvm-tutorial-gitbook/parser.md

-mplementing a Parser and AST
+Implementing a Parser and AST
 =============================

 Welcome to Chapter 2 of the "Implementing a language with LLVM" tutorial.
 This chapter shows you how to use the lexer, built in Chapter 1, to build a full parser for our Kaleidoscope language.
 Once we have a parser, we'll define and build an Abstract Syntax Tree (AST).